bitrix24/b24restdocs/api-reference/imopenlines/imconnector/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergei's file: how it works, in what cases it will be useful, user scenario for connecting through the interface.
+- from Sergey's file: how it works, in which cases it will be useful, user scenario for connecting through the interface.

 {% endnote %}